ineffectivecoder/goercer/README.md

 **Why it works**:
 - **Windows 11**: Uses native MS-EFSR UUID (`df1941...`) which bypasses KB5005413+ patches
 - **Older systems**: MS-EFSRPC interface is accessible through multiple named pipes (lsarpc, samr, netlogon, lsass).
 All pipes bind to the same UUID and support all 6 opnums.
 The tool tries **6 different MS-EFSRPC functions** to maximize success even if some are patched.

+**Path Variation Testing**:
+PetitPotam tries **3 different UNC path formats** for each opnum to maximize compatibility across Windows versions:
+1. `\\listener\test\file.txt` - Path with filename
+2. `\\listener\test\` - Path with trailing backslash
+3. `\\listener\test` - Path without trailing backslash

+**Why multiple paths**: Different Windows versions and patch levels respond differently to path formats.
+Some versions require a filename, others work with directory paths only.
+By testing all 3 formats, goercer achieves higher success rates than single-path tools.

+**Total attempts**: 6 opnums × 3 path variations = **up to 18 attempts** (stops early on success)

+**Other methods**: SpoolSample, ShadowCoerce, and DFSCoerce use single fixed paths as their protocols are less sensitive to path format variations.

 **Example Output**:
 ```